naufalandila/naufalandila/_posts/2017-01-01-advanced-examples.md

 ## Tech!

-I've been wanting to become either a UX Designer or an Software Developer!
+I've been wanting to become either a UX Designer or an Software Developer!!!!